 If you’re too busy or concerned that you don’t have the right knowledge and experience to pick stocks on your own, there are many other routes you could take to invest.
 With robo-investing platforms, like Wealthify, you can become an investor in just a few taps.
 All you need to do is download our investment app and choose how much you want to invest along with the risk level that suits you.
 We’ll then do the rest, from selecting the right mix of investments to adjusting your Plan to take advantage of the good times and sheltering your investments from the bad.

 When should I sell shares?

 Picking the right time to sell shares is not as straightforward as you might think.
 Having a target price in mind is a good way to decide when to sell.
 However, you could be waving goodbye to potential higher gains by selling your shares when they hit a specific number.
 If you want to maximise returns, you’ll need to commit long-term.
 To borrow from one of the most famous investors, Warren Buffett: “If you aren’t thinking about owning a stock for 10 years, don’t even think about owning it for 10 minutes.”
 Many studies have found that remaining invested over the long-term tends to increase the chances of making a gain.
-For instance, people who invested in the FTSE 100 for any 10-year period between 1986 and August 2019 have had an 89% chance of making a gain1.
+For instance, if you invested in the FTSE 100 for any 10-year period between 1986 and 2022, you would have had an 88% chance of making a positive return.1.